Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Introduction

 \section{Introduction}

 We analyse the dynamics of a stochastic process with dependent coordinates, commonly referred to as the Cat-and-Mouse (CM) Markov chain (MC), and of its generalisations.
 Let $\mathcal{S}$ be a directed graph.
-Let $\{(C_n, M_n)\}_{n=0}^\infty$ denote the CM MC on $\mathcal{S}^2$.
-Let $\{C_n\}_{n=0}^\infty$, the location of the cat, be a MC on $\mathcal{S}$ with transition matrix $P = (p(x, y)),x, y \in \mathcal{S})$.
-The second coordinate, the location of the mouse, $\{M_n\}_{n=0}^\infty$ has the following dynamics: \begin{itemize} \item If $M_n \neq C_n$, then $M_{n+1} = M_n$, \item If $M_n = C_n$, then, conditionally on $M_n$, the random variable $M_{n+1}$ has distribution $(p(M_n, y), y \in \mathcal{S})$ and is independent of $C_{n+1}$. \end{itemize} As follows from the name, the cat is trying to catch the mouse.
+Let $\{(C_n, M_n)\}_{n=0}^\infty$ denote the CM MC on $\mathcal{S}^2$, defined as follows.
+We assume that $\{C_n\}_{n=0}^\infty$, the location of the cat, is a MC on $\mathcal{S}$ with transition matrix $P = (p(x, y)),x, y \in \mathcal{S})$.
+The second coordinate, the location of the mouse, $\{M_n\}_{n=0}^\infty$ has the following dynamics: \begin{itemize} \item If $M_n \neq C_n$, then $M_{n+1} = M_n$, \item If $M_n = C_n$, then, conditionally on $M_n$, the random variable $M_{n+1}$ has distribution $(p(M_n, y), y \in \mathcal{S})$ and is independent of $C_{n+1}$. \end{itemize} In our model the cat is trying to catch the mouse.
 The mouse is usually in hiding and not moving but, if the cat hits the same location of the graph, the mouse jumps.
 The cat does not notice where the mouse jumps to, so it proceeds independently.

 CM MC is an example of models called Cat-and-Mouse games.
 CM games are common in game theory.
 We refer to Coppersmith \textit{et al.} (1993), where the authors showed that a CM game is at the core of many on-line algorithms and, in particular, may be used in settings considered by Manasse \textit{et al.} (1990) and Borodin \textit{et al.} (1992).
 Some special cases of CM games on the plane have been studied by Baeza-Yates \textit{et al.} (1993).
 Two examples of CM games have been discussed in Aldous and Fill (2002) in the context of reversible MCs.